AceWiki/AceWiki/README.txt

   ant createwebapps

-Executing this command will create the web application file "webapps.war" and generate some files in the folder "webapps", which contains the uncompressed content of the archive.
+Executing this command will create the web application file "acewiki.war" and generate some files in the folder "webapps", which contains the uncompressed content of the archive.
 You should have a look at the following two files and change them if required:

-  webapps/war/WEB-INF/web.xml
+  war/WEB-INF/web.xml
-  webapps/war/index.html
+  war/index.html

 After changing the files you should again run the "createwebapps"-command to update the war-file.